KimKaiv/starter-hugo-research-group/content/challenge/Abundance-of-choice/index.md

 ![Global energy CO2 emissions; based on current policy](Sognnaes_CP.JPG "Figure: Global energy CO2 emissions to 2050 in CP scenarios.
 Shaded areas show emissions spanned by CP_Price and CP_Intensity scenarios for each model, and coloured bars show 2050 ranges (2045 value for FortyTwo, which has only intensity scenarios).
 Markers above bars show baseline values in 2050 (in 2045 for FortyTwo).")
 ![Global energy CO2 emissions; based on nationally defined contributions](Sognnaes_NDC.JPG "Figure: Global energy CO2 emissions to 2050 in NDC scenarios.
 Shaded areas show emissions spanned by NDC_Price and NDC_Intensity scenarios for each model, and coloured bars show 2050 ranges (2045 value for FortyTwo, which has only intensity scenarios).
 Markers above bars show baseline values in 2050 (in 2045 for FortyTwo). ")

-The authors' comclusions parallel those of the 'many analysts, one dataset' studies:
+The authors' conclusions parallel those of the 'many analysts, one dataset' studies:

 > ... _the model used has a larger impact on results than the method used to extend mitigation effort forward,_ which in turn has a larger impact on results than whether CPs or NDCs are assumed in 2030.